Movie ticket sales limited, event cancellations pile up in Sask. due to COVID-19 | CBC News

 Celine Dion, Matthew Good, Bob Saget among performers who have cancelled or postponed shows

-Landmark Cinemas, which operares movie theatres in Regina, Saskatoon and Yorkton, has announced it will limit the number of people in each of its theatres by half.
+Landmark Cinemas, which operates movie theatres in Regina, Saskatoon and Yorkton, has announced it will limit the number of people in each of its theatres by half.

 "Our reserved seating system has blocked every other loveseat recliner or conventional chair to dramatically increase personal space," Landmark said in a news release.